greemfox/rich4clojure/doc/INSTRUCTIONS.md

 (def restricted [map mapcat])
 ```

 Restrictions list ”things” shipped with **Clojure** that your solution is not allowed to use.
-Your editor's *lookup* features can give you documentation and defintions for the restricted symbols.
+Your editor's *lookup* features can give you documentation and definitions for the restricted symbols.
 Sometimes using the restricted ”things” in your solution, or just peeking at their documentation can help you find solutions that don't use them.

 ### Running the tests